 In the United States, stroke affects more than 750,000 people each year.
 It’s the leading cause of adult disability and the fifth leading cause of death.

-It’s important for stroke victims to receive immediate care.
-When a stroke occurs, two million brain cells are lost every minute.
+It’s important for someone who is having a stroke to receive immediate care.
+When a stroke occurs, 2 million brain cells are lost every minute.
 People suffering from a stroke have a better chance of recovering when treated early to restore blood flow.

 Fortunately, we can all BE FAST when it comes to spotting stroke warning signs and getting victims the care they need.

 Never Miss a Beat!

 Thank you for subscribing!